-Pictured from left: Mr. Robert Adams; Mr. Russell Miller; Ms. Schell D. Stubbs; Mr. John A. Rolle, Chairman;
+Pictured from left: Mr. Robert Adams; Mr. Russell Miller; Mr. John A. Rolle, Chairman;

-Mr. Thomas Dean; Mr. Derek Rolle, Deputy Governor.
+Mr. Thomas Dean; Mr. Derek Rolle, Deputy Governor; Mrs. Lynda Gibson.

 Pictured standing from left: Dr. Allan S. Wright, Manager, Research; Mr. Errol L. Bodie, Manager, Information Technology; Mr. Ian B. Fernander, Manager, Capital Development; Mr. Jermaine H. Campbell, Manager, Currency; Ms. Karen V. Rolle, Deputy Inspector, Banking Supervision; Mr. Keith T. Jones, Manager, Finance; Mr. Ricardo H. Barry, Manager, Facilities Services.
 Seated from left: Mr. Gevon R. Moss, Manager, Human Resources; Mrs. Cleopatra B. Davis, Manager, Banking; Mr. John A. Rolle, Governor; Mr. Derek S. Rolle, Deputy Governor; Mrs. Rochelle A. Deleveaux-McKinney, Legal Counsel.
 Inset: Mr. Charles W. Littrell, Inspector, Banking Supervision; Mrs. Tamieka V. Watson, Manager, Exchange Control; Mrs. Nakeisha S. Burrows, Manager, Internal Audit.